Julie-AnnB/Data-Analysis-Portfolio/README.md

 ## [Vehicle Age & Passenger Impact on Tire-Related Fatalities in Ford SUVs (1995-1999) 📌](https://github.com/Julie-AnnB/Resources/blob/main/Tire_Related_Accidents.md)

 **Task**
 The aim of the study was to examine data on tire-related fatal car accidents and to uncover whether, among the observed cases, the odds of such crashes were significantly higher for Ford Explorers compared to other car makes, after accounting for vehicle age and passenger numbers.
-Additionally, the study sought out to test if the number of passengers and the vehicle's model year were related to the odds of tire-related accidents.
+Additionally, the study sought to test if the number of passengers and the vehicle's model year were related to the odds of tire-related accidents.
 This was assessed to address concerns that heavy loads or car age may have contributed to these cases.
 Finally, the analysis was used to develop a statistical model predicting the odds of tire-related accidents based on car make, number of passengers and vehicle age.

 **Findings**
 The analysis showed that Ford SUVs had a higher probability of being involved in tire-related accidents than other car makes (Figure below).